FelisDiligens/Fallout76-QuickConfiguration/Docs/Project Structure.md

 │   ├── 📁 FormExceptionDialog ⇨ Opened when an unhandled exception occures.
 │   └── 📁 FormIniError        ⇨ Opened when the *.ini files can't be parsed.
 │
+├── 📁 API
+│   ├── 📁 NexusMods           ⇨ Accessing the NexusMods API and storing data.
+│   ├── 📁 GitHub              ⇨ Accessing the GitHub API.
+│   └── 📁 BethesdaNet         ⇨ Accessing the Bethesda.net API: Primarily to retrieve the server status of Fallout 76.
+│
 ├── 📁 Ini                     ⇨ Ini parsing and handling (load, change, save, etc.)
 ├── 📁 Interface               ⇨ Translation, theming, and other interface related code ├── 📁 Mods                    ⇨ Loading, saving, and manipulating mods.
-├── 📁 NexusAPI                ⇨ Accessing the NexusMods API and storing data.
 ├── 📁 Profiles                ⇨ Loading, saving, and editing profiles.
 ├── 📁 Properties              ⇨ Project settings and resources.resx
 ├── 📁 Resources               ⇨ Contains images, icons, fonts, text (html/rtf), etc.